lexpon/elevator/README.md

 - There is no instance that holds information about assigned requests.
 If one elevator would loose the information about a request, the request would be gone.
+- Distributing the pickup requests is basic and needs improvement.
+  - E.g.: Elevator is at floor 1 and has an assigned request "from 8 to 4" and the elevator is moving up.
+When another request comes in "from 8 to 5" one would think that it will get assigned to the same elevator.
+But this is not the case yet because the logic in `PickupRequestRating` is not good enough for it.
 - ... let's talk about it :-) ...